cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 ### Binance Punks

-> Larva Labs Warning: There is a project called "Binance Punks"
+> Warning: There is a project called "Binance Punks"
 > that has taken the art from CryptoPunks and is selling it as a copy on another chain.
-> This is in no way an authorized project.
+> This is in no way an authorized [Larva Labs] project.
 >
 > -- [February 2021](https://twitter.com/larvalabs/status/1364041628508434432)